What is Glossing in ASL? A thorough look

 Q: What is the best way to learn to gloss?

 A: Practice is key.
 Start with simple sentences, gradually increasing complexity.
-Observing experienced glossers and seeking feedback on your glosses can also be highly beneficial.
-Consider taking courses or workshops specifically on ASL glossing techniques.
+Here's the thing — observing experienced glossers and seeking feedback on your glosses can also be highly beneficial.
+Consider taking courses or workshops specifically on ASL glossing techniques Worth keeping that in mind..

 Q: Can I use glossing to learn ASL?